 If a god is the choice, it's typically a horned one such as Pan, who embodies all aspects of masculinity and sexuality.
 Women often choose a representation of the triple goddess or Mother.

-Many gods and goddesses make excellent choices, and you can even borrow from and merged their likenesses to form a design that fits your personality.
+Many gods and goddesses make excellent choices, and you can even borrow from and merge their likenesses to form a design that fits your personality.
 For example, Epona is the Celtic horse goddess associated with fertility, while Lenus is a Celtic healing god.
 You can choose one, both, or a combined design to symbolize your efforts toward reproductive health or desire for a healthy baby.

 For the most meaningful tattoo, research and connect with the god or goddess that is most appropriate for your personal needs, situation, and values.